Project 22160 patrol ship: Sergey Kotov

 On 21 January 2021, it was reported that was operational and would join the Black Sea Fleet.
 Ukrainian spokesmen said the ship cost about 65 million USD.
 The ship is named after Russian counter admiral Sergey Kotov (1912–1999).

 On 14 September 2023, Ukraine claimed to have damaged two ships with naval unmanned surface vehicles (USVs).
 Ukraine showed a video of a naval USV attacking Sergey Kotov.
 Kyrylo Budanov, the head of Ukrainian military intelligence, said that it received damage to its propeller and a 50 by 100 cm hole in its hull, which would require it to spend some time undergoing repair.

 On 5 March 2024, Sergey Kotov was again attacked by Ukrainian forces, this time using MAGURA V5 USVs while the ship was off the coast of Crimea near the Kerch Strait.
 Ukrainian military spokesmen announced the ship took damage to the stern, and later sank.
 Traffic to the Kerch Strait Bridge was stopped, but was not given a reason why.
 The Russian Ministry of Defence confirmed the attack but did not comment on the damage to the ship.

-If confirmed, it would be the third notable Russian ship sunk by Ukrainian forces in 2024, after on 1 February and on 14 February.